opencompl/lean-mlir/SSA/Projects/LLVMRiscV/Evaluation/mca-analysis/README.md

 ## How to run

-To repreoduce the mca analysis results, run:
+To reproduce the mca analysis results, run:
 ```
 python3 run_mca.py
 ```